baradika/barasite/content/post/assesapk/index.md

 ![](indexaaa.png)

-there is javascript function which fetch another endpoint to get the data about date (NAH ITS NOT, THEY FETCHING THE EXAM SCHEDULE AND THERE IS LINK THERE)
+there is javascript function which fetch another endpoint to get the data about date

 ![](helloadmin.png)